When it comes to our children, we want to do what’s best for them and protect them from serious harm at all costs. That’s our job as parents, right?

 When we go on an outing together as a family, whether it’s to a fair, festival, school football game, the zoo, or an amusement park, I remind my kids and grandkids before we go in that if they get separated from me they should go to the nearest person working there.
 I point out what the staff people are wearing (see those people with the bright orange shirts, logo, behind the counter, etc.).

-So emphasize the safety measures and have a plan of action for events such as:
+So emphasize the safety measures, and have a plan of action for events if:

-- If they smell smoke in the house at night
+- … they smell smoke in the house at night

-- If they are home alone and someone knocks on the door or tries to get inside
+- … they are home alone and someone knocks on the door or tries to get inside

-- If the phone rings when they are home alone
+- … the phone rings when they are home alone

-- If they are chased by a dog
+- … they are chased by a dog

-- If a car pulls up near the front yard and someone motions them to come closer
+- … a car pulls up near the front yard and someone motions them to come closer

 If you’ve taught your kids safety procedures for the above things, then it will seem perfectly logical to have safety plans for: